JRuedas/dataProcessesProject/README.md

 7. In the last 10 years, which station has had the lowest accumulated CO2 level?
 8. Which district has had the highest pollution levels in the last 10 years?
 9. Which district has had the lowerst pollution levels in the last 10 years?
+10. On average, which district is the one with the highest amount of road waste (in kg) collected during the months from june to September of 2019?
+11. During the winter of 2017 (From December to March), which waste type was the most collected one on average?
+12. On average, which district is the one that has the highest number of m2 of graffiti removal in the last three years?

 ## Finding data